christophstrasen/WorldObserver/docs_internal/vision.md

 5. MUST allow to create and ship custom and re-usable "observations"
 6. SHOULD expose performance feedback from the system end2end
-7. SHOULD provide knobs for automatic or semi-automatic optimization
+7. SHOULD provide settings for automatic or semi-automatic optimization
 8. COULD provide means to "inherit, modify and publish as new observations" as a way to design

 ## Audience and scope